aaron-grau/curic/javascript/readings/js-intro-01.md

 [server-side-javascript]:./server-side-javascript.md

+## ECMAScript Versions

+ECMAScript is the standardized scripting language that forms the basis for JavaScript.
+From 2009-2015, the most recent stable version of ECMAScript was ECMAScript 5, or ES5 for short.

+The new ES6 standard was released in June 2015 and has added a wide variety of new features to javascript.
+ES6 features have been widely adopted across most browsers, but a number of environments still lag behind. ([See Compatibility.](http://kangax.github.io/compat-table/es6/))

+It is important to be aware of the features you're using, and whether or not they are ES5-compatible.
+Features that are new to ES6 have been clearly indicated in this reading and in the MDN Documentation (example: [documentation for `indexOf`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/indexOf) - scroll down to the 'specifications' section for info on which ECMAScript versions the feature is compatible with.
+In this case, the feature `indexOf` is ES5-compatible.)

+Later in the course when we write code that will run in the browser, we will be using tools such as `babel` to translate our ES6 to vanilla ES5.

 ## JavaScript Data Types

 Before we start manipulating data, we first have to know what kinds of data we can manipulate.
 JavaScript provides 5 primitive data types for us: